 Which roast of coffee is best?

-The “best” roast of coffee is highly subjective and highly depends on personal taste preferences.
+The “best” roast of coffee is highly subjective and depends on personal taste preferences.
 However, the Medium roast is the most popular coffee roast because of its rich and delicate flavor profiles.

 I suggest you try every coffee roast and select the one that suits you the best.